ajahne/blog/_drafts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 - [Do focus on the moment and be present](#do-focus-on-the-moment-and-be-present)
 - [Do take notes](#do-take-notes)
 - [Bonus: Do come prepared](#bonus-do-come-prepared-and-have-an-agenda)

+**Note**: The above is a tl;dr and also a table of contents, click to jump to a topic.

 ## Do have them (and have them weekly)
 First and foremost, if you are not having one-on-one meetings, start having them!
 Have them and have them weekly.
 If you are having them, great, here are a few ways to have [high impact one-on-one meetings](https://www.intercom.com/blog/high-impact-one-to-one-meetings), which you may find useful.